 More than thirty years after the first chunky, expensive mobile models were introduced, all but the most hardened holdouts have adopted mobile communication technology.
 And a scant dozen years after the introduction of the iPhone, smartphone saturation has skyrocketed as well.
 Just 7% of us used our phones for everything in 2007.
-Today, an estimated 81% of Americans do everything on their phone.
+Today, we do almost everything on our phones.

 And although everyone hates it when we stare at screens during dinner, there’s a lot that smartphones get right.